Need to talk? Call 1800 882 436.

 What causes conjunctivitis?

-There are 2 types of conjunctivitis — infectious and allergic.
-The symptoms are very similar, so it can be hard to tell which type your child has.
+There are 2 types of conjunctivitis: infectious (including viral and bacterial) and non-infectious (allergic) conjunctivitis.
+The symptoms are similar.
+Sometimes it can be hard to tell which type your child has.

 Infectious conjunctivitis

-This can be caused by a virus or bacteria.
+Infectious conjunctivitis can be caused by a virus or bacteria.
+Viral conjunctivitis is more common than bacterial conjunctivitis.
 It is very contagious.

 Your child can become infected by having contact with: